Pragyan10/UnderstandingTheLayersOfLLMs/README.md

 ## Section 1:
 ### Visual Representation of the logits over the layers
+- See graph.png file
+- We notice that after layer 8 the generation is very bad and the results is considered to be zero accuracy.
+Similarly for layers 16 and 24 too not much considerable changes are to be seen in the accuracy.
+After layer 32 we see the model being able to handle the generation well so that the accuarcy reaches to about 80% for the predictions on a test set.
+This graph also shows that the learning is changing substantially even after the upper layers i.e 24+ layers and with only 1/2 layers at towards the 32nd layer the results change well.

 ## Section 2:
 ### Consistency check method between these layers for factuality analysis